RichardHGL/CHI2023_DKE/README.md

 - scipy
 - pingouin

+## Data analysis
+Our main experimental results can be reimplemented with code in folder data_analysis.
+All experimental results can be obtained with executing these python files with `python xx.py`
+* Section 5.1   : analysis_time_new.py, descriptive_statistics_new.py, explanation_usefulness.py, normal_distribution_analysis.py
+* Section 5.2.1 : analysis_H1_new.py
+* Section 5.2.2 : analysis_H2_new.py
+* Section 5.2.3 : analysis_H3_new.py
+* Section 5.2.4 : analysis_H4_new.py, analysis_H4_new_anova.py
+* Section 5.3   : analysis_DKE_new.py
+* Section 5.3   : analysis_trust_new.py

+## Data processing
+Specifically, our data is preprocessed with functions in util.py in data_analysis folder.
+We have several types of keys to record different information:
+* user ID: username
+* experimental condition: tutorial, XAI
+* question order: question_order
+* user initial decision : questionx (x in 0-17)
+* user decision after advice: advicex (x in 0-17)
+* attention check: attention_ati, attention6, attention11, attention18
+* Questionnaire : surveySelf1, surveySelf2, surveyOther1, surveyOther2, surveyPercentage1, surveyPercentage2

+## Web interface
+Our interface is implemented with Flask, you can refer to [this repo](https://github.com/LucieKuiper/Thesis) for more details.

 ## Acknowledgement
 Any scientific publications that use our codes and datasets should cite the following paper as the reference:
 ```